jamii/lein-gnome/README.md

 Note that as of Gnome Shell 3.8.2 if your group name (example.com) does not have at least one period in it your extension will not be recognised.

+The `hello.cljs` file is a direct port of the example extension created by `gnome-shell-extension-tool --create-extension`.

 Coming soon: a repl.

 ## License